-In accordance with the provisions of Section 139 of the Companies Act, 2013 at the Annual General Meeting ("AGM") held on 21st August, 2017, M/s.
-Pawan Shubham & Co., Chartered Accountants (Firm Registration No. 011573C) were appointed as the Statutory Auditors of the Company for a period of 5 years to hold office from the conclusion of the 26th AGM till the conclusion of 31st AGM.
-Accordingly, the first term of existing statutory auditors is ending on the conclusion of ensuing 31st AGM of the Company.
-Further, it is proposed to re-appoint M/s.
-Pawan Shubham & Co., Chartered Accountants as the Statutory Auditors of the Company for second term of 5 (five) consecutive years at the ensuing Annual General Meeting.
+In accordance with the provisions of Section 139 of the Act, at the Annual General Meeting ("AGM") held on 16th September, 2022, M/s.
+Pawan Shubham & Co., Chartered Accountants (Firm Registration No. 011573C) were appointed as the Statutory Auditors of the Company for a second term of 5 consecutive years to hold office from the conclusion of the 31st AGM till the conclusion of 36th AGM of the Company.
+The Company has received a letter from M/s.
+Pawan Shubham & Co., Chartered Accountants confirming that they are eligible for continuing as Statutory Auditors of the Company.